Faculty

 Chauntelle Plewe Lewis has been dancing since birth—formally since she was four years old.
 She danced with Southwest Dance Theatre until she was 19 and was Miss Candy’s assistant for a few years.
 She has taught at Southwest Dance since 2007 and loves the opportunity to share the magic of dance that Candy Fowler instilled in her.
 Chauntelle’s favorite part of teaching is seeing pure joy exuding from her dancers as they are free to create their own movement.
 She also loves designing concert and studio graphics for Southwest Dance.

 In high school, Chauntelle was a member of the drill team.
-While attending Dixie State College she was a founding member of the Dixie State Dance Company.
+While attending Dixie State College (now Utah Tech University) she was a founding member of the Dixie State Dance Company.
 At Dixie State she earned an Associate of Arts and a Certificate in Visual Technologies.
 Chauntelle then earned a Bachelor of Arts in Communications: Public Relations, and a minor in Modern Dance.
 At BYU she was a member of Dancensemble—a modern dance choreography and performing company, and Kinnect—an education, outreach, and performing company.
 With Kinnect she travelled to New York City and Philadelphia to perform, teach, and attend class.
 Her Senior year she was awarded “Student Teacher of the Year.”
 She was also in the cast of The Trojan Women, a play incorporating modern dance, and Left Behind: The Women of the Mormon Battalion, a dance play in which she performed in group pieces and a solo.

-Chauntelle served an LDS mission in Buenos Aires, Argentina.
-She then worked as the Dixie State College Marketing Coordinator. for 2 years.
 She is a founding member of the St. George Dance Company and danced with them for several years.

-Chauntelle and her husband Tyler have five children.
+Chauntelle served an LDS mission in Argentina.
+She then worked as the Dixie State College Marketing Coordinator.
+She is currently the Marketing Director for Southwest Symphony Orchestra and Assistant Member Education and Communications for Dixie Power.
+Chauntelle and her husband Tyler have five amazing children.

-JAYMI CROSIER
+JAYMI BUCHANAN

 Instructor